Multilevel Monte Carlo methods for the approximation of invariant measures of stochastic differential equations: Introduction

-An alternative way of sampling from $\pi$ exactly, so that it does not face the bias issue introduced by pure discretization of \eqref{eq:langevin}, is by using the Metropolis-Hastings algorithm \cite{Ha70}.
+An alternative way of sampling from $\pi(dx)$ exactly, so that it does not face the bias issue introduced by pure discretisation of \eqref{eq:langevin}, is by using the Metropolis-Hastings algorithm \cite{Ha70}.
 We will refer to this as the computational statistics approach.
 The fact that the Metropolis Hastings algorithm leads to asymptotically unbiased samples of the probability measure is one of the reasons why it has been the method of choice in computational statistics.
-Moreover, unlike the numerical analysis approach, computational complexity of $\mathcal{O}(\varepsilon^{-2})$ is now required for achieving root mean square error of order $ \mathcal{O}(\varepsilon)$ in the (asymptotically unbiased) approximation of $\eqref{eq:expi}$ (see Table \ref{tab:sum}).
-I like the table but would delete comments, also we need to be careful with unbiasing.

-We notice that MLMC \cite{Giles2015Acta} and the unbiasing scheme \cite{Rhee2012,Rhee2015} are able to achieve the $\mathcal{O}(\varepsilon^{-2})$ complexity for computing expectations of SDEs on a fixed time interval $[0,T]$, despite using biased numerical discretistations.
+Moreover, unlike the numerical analysis approach, computational complexity of $\mathcal{O}(\varepsilon^{-2})$ is now required for achieving root mean square error of order $ \mathcal{O}(\varepsilon)$ in the (asymptotically unbiased) approximation of $\eqref{eq:expi}$.
+We notice that MLMC \cite{Giles2015Acta} and the unbiasing scheme \cite{Rhee2012,Rhee2015,glynn2014exact} are able to achieve the $\mathcal{O}(\varepsilon^{-2})$ complexity for computing expectations of SDEs on a fixed time interval $[0,T]$, despite using biased numerical discretisations.
 We are interested in extending this approach to the case of ergodic SDEs on the time interval $[0, \infty)$, see also discussion in \cite{Giles2015Acta}.

 A particular application of \eqref{eq:langevin} is when one is interested in approximating the posterior expectations for a Bayesian inference problem.
-More precisely, if the data $y_{i}$ are i.i.d $U(x)$ becomes
+More precisely, if for a fixed parameter $x$ the data $\left\{ y_{i}\right\} _{i=1,\dots,N}$ are i.i.d. with densities ${\pi(y_i|x)}$, then $\nabla U(x)$ becomes

 with $\pi_{0}(x)$ being the prior distribution of $x$.
 When dealing with problems where the number of data items $N \gg 1$ is large, both the standard numerical analysis and the MCMC approaches suffer due to the high computational cost associated with calculating the likelihood terms $\nabla \log{\pi(y_{i}|x)}$ over each data item $y_{i}$.
-One way to circumvent this problem is the stochastic gradient Langevin algorithm (SGLD) introduced in \cite{welling2011bayesian}, which replaces the sum of the $N$ likelihood terms by an appropriately reweighted sum of $s \ll N$ terms.
+One way to circumvent this problem is the Stochastic Gradient Langevin Dynamics algorithm (SGLD) introduced in \cite{welling2011bayesian}, which replaces the sum of the $N$ likelihood terms by an appropriately reweighted sum of $s \ll N$ terms.
 This leads to the following recursion formula